 Richard will be in the Plant Centre on selected days throughout February.
 Keep an eye on our Facebook page for more details.

 Start your own snowdrops collection

-We're delighted that many people want to come an enjoy our snowdrops - but if the weather is good we can get a little busy, especially at weekends & during half-term (15 - 25 February).
+We're delighted that many people want to come and enjoy our snowdrops - but if the weather is good we can get busy, especially at weekends and during half-term (15 - 25 February).

 Here's a few tips to help plan your visit:

-- If you diary is flexible, why not come during the week, & avoid the school half-term holiday.
+- If you diary is flexible, why not come during the week and avoid the school half-term holiday.